RamsesSosa04/TopInterview/README.md

-In this repository I use technologies like Python and Jupyter notebook
+In this repository I use technologies like Python and Jupyter Notebook